-Shareholder Fees (fees paid directly from your investment) None
+Shareholder Fees (fees paid directly from your investment)

-Annual Fund Operating Expenses

-(expenses that you pay each year as a percentage of the value of your investment)
+Annual Fund Operating Expenses (expenses that you pay each year as a percentage of the value of your investment)

-Management Fees 0.78%
+Management Fees 0.68%

 Distribution and/or Service (12b-1) Fees 0.00%

+Acquired Fund Fees and Expenses 0.17%

-Other Expenses 0.02%
+Other Expenses 0.01%

-Total Annual Fund Operating Expenses 0.80%
+Total Annual Fund Operating Expenses 0.86%

-Fee Waiver -0.20%
+Fee Waivers -0.37%

-Total Annual Fund Operating Expenses After Fee Waiver 0.60%
+Total Annual Fund Operating Expenses After Fee Waivers 0.49%

-- Pursuant to a Distribution Plan, the Fund may bear a Rule 12b-1 fee not to exceed 0.25% per year of the Fund's average daily net assets.
-However, no such fee is currently paid by the Fund, and the Board of Trustees has not currently approved the commencement of any payments under the Distribution Plan. - The Fund's investment adviser, Krane Funds Advisors, LLC ("Krane" or "Adviser"), has contractually agreed to waive its management fee by 0.20% of the Fund's average daily net assets.
-This contractual fee waiver will continue until August 1, 2020, and may only be terminated prior thereto by the Board.
+^{} Pursuant to a Distribution Plan, the Fund may bear a Rule 12b-1 fee not to exceed 0.25% per year of the Fund's average daily net assets.
+However, no such fee is currently paid by the Fund, and the Board of Trustees has not currently approved the commencement of any payments under the Distribution Plan.